 When all this breaks down, you tend to write in order to live, and not the other way around.
 Trust me, I’ve been there, and it’s not a nice place.
-Maybe it’s true that a rough sea makes skilled sailors, but it’s also true that rough sea claim more lives than calm ones.
+Maybe it’s true that a rough sea makes skilled sailors, but it’s also true that rough seas claim a lot of lives.

-I’ve been writing for more than nine years now, and only in the past two years have I managed to actually finish things.
+I’ve been writing for more than ten years now, and only in the past two years have I managed to actually finish things.
 To get them edited, to release them.
 Yeah, when you’re angry and remorseful it’s easy to write stuff on a piece of paper and call it art.
 Disappointment, hatred, all of that makes it easy to create art.
-Actually, any kind of emotional, financial, or romantic distress will do that to you.
-Most health issues as well.

 Maybe it’s because only after you’ve lost everything that you are free to do the one thing you love most.
-Or maybe it’s so because those who are sad find an escape in the world of art.
-A peace of mind, if you will.
+Or maybe it’s so because we often find an escape in art.

 I can never be young again, yet I can write from the point of view of a small child.
 Imagination is one of our most powerful tools.
 If we can imagine it, we can create it.

 But I need your help in order to keep going.
-This week, these seven days that are left, are crucial to how the rest of the year will look for me.
-How much I can accomplish.
 Please don’t let this dream die, because I don’t know if I’ll be able to resurrect it.

 If you wish to help out, you can do so here.
 Also, anyone who contributes $50 or more will get a blog post reblogged.